It's time to get an email out to one and all. We had a wonderful

 did this for the first time.
 It seems like yesterday.

-we had chartered our own ferry so we were able to ask for a later departure
+chartered our own ferry so we were able to ask for a later departure

 time.
 Instead of 11am we left the docks at 12:30.
 We had a 45 minute ferry ride